GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## November 28, 2018-B JMJ Report mouse position in Field Coordinates
+Mouse position is now reported - in field coordinates - just below bottom right of the field.
+Implementation is in `Field.draw`.

 ## November 28, 2018-A JMJ Investigating and Fixing Pervasive Issue with Strafe Interpretation
 Even though superficially, the simulator is working, there were two unexplained behaviors in the reported status data: